petrosyanastghikit-commits/admission-atlas-armenia/README.md

 ## Acknowledgements

-Data sourced from Armenian university official websites, dimord.am, Ministry of Education of the Republic of Armenia, and historical admission publications.
+Data sourced from Armenian university official websites, dimord.am, and the Ministry of Education of the Republic of Armenia.
 This project is independent and not affiliated with any university or government body.